-Marvel at the beauty of Australia’s Top End on our brand new eight-day cycling adventure in June 2021.
-Bookings are capped at 120 guests.
+Marvel at the beauty of Australia’s Top End on our brand new nine-day cycling adventure in June and July 2021.
+Bookings are capped at 100 guests.

 What to expect

-Join us in June 2021 as we escape to the Northern Territory’s Top End.
+Join us as we escape to the Northern Territory’s Top End.

-Over eight days, you’ll get the unique chance to ride through world heritage-listed national parks like Kakadu and Litchfield, swim in century-old watering holes and immerse yourself in historic indigenous cultures.
+Over nine days, you’ll get the unique chance to ride through world heritage-listed national parks like Kakadu and Litchfield, swim in century-old watering holes and immerse yourself in historic indigenous cultures.

 With Bicycle Network by your side, you can rest assured that we’ve got everything covered — from airport transfers, to hotel accommodation, bike transport, mechanics, meals, tours and moreLearn more